-Cash segregated in compliance with federal and other regulations on the statement of financial condition represents cash segregated or set aside to satisfy requirements under rule 15c3-3 of the SEC.
+Cash segregated in compliance with federal and other regulations on the financial statements represents cash segregated or set aside to satisfy requirements under rule 15c3-3 of the SEC.
 This cash is held within special reserve bank accounts for the benefit of customers.